MubeenAsif592/MubeenAsif592/README.md

 Hey!
-My name is Mubeen Asif and i am a student of BSSE.
+My name is Mubeen Asif and i am currently pursuing a Bachelor's degree in Software Engineering from Virtual University, enhancing my technical skills and exanding my knowledge in software development and engineering principles.